pengowen123/rust-pushrod/src/event/README_MOUSE.md

 ### MouseMoveEvent

 This event is triggered when a mouse moves.
-This is triggered only when the mouse moves.
+Only contains an origin point.
+If any button modifiers are handled, those are triggered by click/up/down events, and must be tracked by the application.